josephhutch/gait_detection/ReadMe.txt

 /data: This folder holds all of the training and testing data that is used in the project

+/data/TrainingData: This is where all the training data that is used to train the VAE and calculate probabilities for the HMM is stored.

+/data/TestData: This is where all of the test data is stored along with our predictions that the HMM has made for the test data.

 /models: This is where all trained VAE models are stored so that they can be used for the encoding process in the classification